captainzero93/security_harden_linux/README.md

 - Fixed redundant SSH protocol configuration
 - Updated NTP setup to use systemd-timesyncd instead of the traditional NTP daemon
 - Added protection against SACK exploitation
-- Improved GRUB configuration with additional security parameters including vsyscall disabling, debugfs disabling, and module signature enforcement
+- Improved GRUB configuration with additional security parameters
+- Enhanced AppArmor setup with options for default or comprehensive profile enforcement

 ## Customization
 You may want to review and customize the scripts before running them, particularly: